slocka/use-query-params-state/README.md

 - Auto serialization/de-serialization of the query string to the correct Javascript types based on defined schema.
 - Use a default value when the query parameter is not present in the URL query string.
 The default value can also be dynamically computed at execution time.
 - Validate the URL search parameters to verify that the URL is not corrupted or that the value of the query parameter is valid.
-- Customize the serialization to handle more complex param types.
+- Customize the serialization to handle more complex or custom param types.

 ## Getting started